-We do this, first and foremost, through our weekly, communal celebration of Holy Mass (11:30am at St. Bernard's Church).
-We also do it by helping members become intimately familiar with the Word of God and by preparing them to engage in the fulness of the sacramental and devotional life.
+We also foster faith by helping young adults become intimately familiar with the Word of God and by preparing them to engage the fullness of the sacramental and devotional life.

 By formation, we mean all of the things we do to help young adults better understand their relationship with Jesus Christ and how to live it out in the contemporary world.